davdar/maam/writeup/paper.markdown

-We do not achieve correctness and compositionality _in addition_ to our transition from denotation functions to monadic effects; rather we achieve correctness and compositionality _through it_; such a transition essential, primary and novel to our work.
+We do not achieve correctness and compositionality _in addition_ to our transition from denotation functions to monadic effects; rather we achieve correctness and compositionality _through it_; such a transition is essential, primary and novel to our work.

 \paragraph{Widening for Control-Flow}

-\citeauthor{dvanhorn:Hardekopf2014Widening} also introduces a unifying account of control flow properties in _Widening for Control-Flow_ (WCF)\cite{dvanhorn:Hardekopf2014Widening}, accounting for path, flow and call-site sensitivities .
+\citeauthor{dvanhorn:Hardekopf2014Widening} also introduce a unifying account of control flow properties in _Widening for Control-Flow_ (WCF)\cite{dvanhorn:Hardekopf2014Widening}, accounting for path, flow and call-site sensitivities .
 WCF achieves this through an instrumentation of the